Len0732/python-can/README.rst

 *Note
 ==========
-This is a modified version of the original repository, and will not be updated.
+This is a modified version of the original repository to make some functions call an internal event.
+Changes are minimal, so use the original repository for updated versions.

 python-can
 ==========